Tuberville hold on military promotions splits Republicans, draws Pentagon ire

 What it would take for the two sides to reach a detente is unclear.

-Sen. Deb Fischer (R-Neb.), a member of the Senate Armed Services Committee (SASC), said she disagrees with her Senate GOP colleague’s push but doesn’t see a resolution coming together right away.
+Sen. Deb Fischer (R-Neb.), a member of the Senate Armed Services Committee, said she disagrees with her Senate GOP colleague’s push but doesn’t see a resolution coming together right away.

 “Sen. Tuberville’s pretty firm on this,” Fischer said.
 “But I hope conversations are still going to take place.”